 CatchMark (CTT) Gains As Market Dips: What You Should Know

-Heading into today, shares of the timberlands real estate investment trust had gained 11.74% over the past month, outpacing the Construction sector's loss of 4.33% and the S&P 500's gain of 0.39% in that time.
+Prior to today's trading, shares of the timberlands real estate investment trust had gained 1.78% over the past month.
+This has outpaced the Construction sector's loss of 4.95% and the S&P 500's loss of 0.78% in that time.

-Investors will be hoping for strength from CatchMark as it approaches its next earnings release.
-The company is expected to report EPS of $0.72, up 1300% from the prior-year quarter.
-Meanwhile, our latest consensus estimate is calling for revenue of $23.31 million, down 24.68% from the prior-year quarter.
+Investors will be hoping for strength from CatchMark as it approaches its next earnings release, which is expected to be February 10, 2022.
+In that report, analysts expect CatchMark to post earnings of $0.72 per share.
+This would mark year-over-year growth of 1300%.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $23.31 million, down 24.68% from the year-ago period.

-Investors should also note any recent changes to analyst estimates for CatchMark.
-These revisions help to show the ever-changing nature of near-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+Investors might also notice recent changes to analyst estimates for CatchMark.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
 Within the past 30 days, our consensus EPS projection remained stagnant.
-CatchMark is holding a Zacks Rank of #3 (Hold) right now.
+CatchMark currently has a Zacks Rank of #3 (Hold).

 The Building Products - Wood industry is part of the Construction sector.
-This industry currently has a Zacks Industry Rank of 23, which puts it in the top 10% of all 250+ industries.
+This group has a Zacks Industry Rank of 26, putting it in the top 11% of all 250+ industries.

 The Zacks Industry Rank gauges the strength of our industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.